 If ever there was an unbreakable civilization, the Romans held the title.
-Roman roads connected trade routes across Europe, Africa, and Asia; Roman armies conquered 5 million square kilometers of territory; Roman art and literature layed the groundwork for modern Western culture.
+Roman roads connected trade routes across Europe, Africa, and Asia; Roman armies conquered 5 million square kilometers of territory; Roman art, literature, and philosophy layed the groundwork for modern Western culture.

 And yet, Rome fell apart.
 How does an empire that controls global trade and 20% of the earth’s population lose its sovereignty?
-Historians have debated this for centuries, pointing to religious turmoil, destruction of traditional Roman values, Germanic invasions, and political corruption.
-While all these factors contributed, Rome’s decline really comes down to one thing: money.
+Historians have debated this question for centuries, pointing to religious turmoil, erosion of traditional Roman values, incursions by Germanic tribes, and political corruption.
+However, at the heart of Rome’s decline lies a singular, pervasive factor: its monetary system.

 Money touches every aspect of human life.
-Because of this, economic strength often correlates with cultural stability, technological innovation, and even artistic achievement.
+Because of this, economic strength serves as the bedrock for cultural stability, technological innovation, and even artistic achievement.
 For centuries, Rome led the world in all these categories.

 So, how did excessive government spending, currency devaluation, inflation, and a breakdown of trade end up tearing the empire apart?
 The answer can be found in Rome’s treacherous transition from hard money to easy money.
-Like many powerful civilizations before and since, Rome’s destruction came when the government resorted to currency debasement.
+Like many powerful civilizations before and since, Rome’s destruction came when its leaders resorted to currency debasement.